WPZgithub/CEFCON/README.md

 &emsp;We provide prior gene interaction networks for human and mouse respectively, located in `/prior_data`.
 - `Gene differential expression level`: a 'csv' file contains the log fold change of each gene.

-An example of input data (i.e., the hESC dataset with 1,000 highly variable genes) are located in `/example_data`.
+An example of input data (i.e., the hESC dataset with 1,000 highly variable genes) can be found in `/example_data`.
-All the input data in the paper can be downloaded from [here](https://zenodo.org/record/7564872).
+All the input data mentioned in the paper can be downloaded from [here](https://zenodo.org/record/7564872).

 #### The output results can be found in the folder `${OUT_DIR}/`:
     - "cell_lineage_GRN.csv": the constructed cell-lineage-specific GRN;
-    - "gene_embs.csv": the obtained gene embeddings;
+    - "gene_embs.csv": the gene embeddings;
-    - "driver_regulators.csv": a list of identified driver regulators;
+    - "driver_regulators.csv": a list of identified driver regulators with their influence scores;
     - "RGMs.csv": a list of obtained RGMs;
     - "AUCell_mtx.csv": the AUCell activity matrix of the obtained RGMs.